rust-lang/rfcs/text/0000-cargo-feature-migrations.md

 The most popular proposal was some way to opt out of features, i.e. to say:

-> Give me the default features" *without* necessarily features 'x' or 'y'.
+> Give me the default features *without* necessarily features `x` or `y`.

 This does solve the problem: without users opting out of all features, just the ones they can name, there is no risk new features they will need being disabled.
 However, it causes other problems.

 First of all, this complicates the "additive" features mental model.
 We've worked very hard to teach people how features are additive: it should always be safe to add more features.
-We can't give that up across the board without destroying feature resolution, so it's important that "without necessarily features 'x' or 'y'" doesn't mean the crate will for sure not get "x" or "y", but just that they are not requesting them.
+We can't give that up across-the-board without destroying feature resolution, so it's important that "without necessarily features `x` or `y`" doesn't mean the crate will for sure not get `x` or `y`, but just that they are not requesting them.
 I worry this will be very subtle and hard to teach.

 Second of all, there is an especially unintuitive case of the former where a non-opted-out default feature depends on an opted-out feature.

 > Example:
 >
-> - Consumer depends on "default features without 'foo'"
+> - Consumer depends on "default features without `foo`"
 >
-> - "bar" is another default feature that depends on "foo".
+> - `bar` is another default feature that depends on `foo`.

-In this case, the not mentioned feature still drags in the opted out feature.
+In this case, the not-mentioned feature still drags in the opted-out feature.
-This might happen because the user forgot to include both features.
+This might happen because the user simply forgot to include both features.
-It might also happen because only in the new version, and in not the one the user was using when they wrote the spec, did the feature gain the problematic dep on the excluded feature.
+It might also happen because the problematic `bar -> foo` dependency only exists in a newer version, and not the one the user was using when they wrote the dependency spec.
-Finally, it might be that that other feature and its dependency are both newer.
+Finally, it might be that that `bar` itself, and thus necessarily also the `bar -> foo` dependency, is newer than the dependency spec.
-In any case, this means that *all* build plans (with the given version of the package) have the opted-out feature, not just some, which is liable to make things more confusing.
+In any case, the result is that *all* build plans using a problematic version of the package have the explicitly opted-out feature `foo`, which is liable to confuse the user even more.

 One might think there is a fix making the out-out a hard rejection, so such that no plan is allowed to have those features.
-But that creates other problems, namely that those same sneaky new deps would disallow all plans entirely.
+But that creates other problems, namely that those same sneaky new deps would rule out all plans causing solving to fail.
 Moreover, this sort of "negative reasoning" undermines the entire "additive" comparability story Cargo features are supposed to have.
-This will make everything brittle, and make it impossible to express when you *are* in fact, agnostic to whether some unneeded feature is enabled due to something else.<sup>[1](#assert-disabled)</sup>
+This will make the overall Cargo solving brittle, and also make it impossible to express the situation where one *is* in fact, agnostic to whether some unneeded feature is enabled for some other consumer's sake.<sup>[1](#assert-disabled)</sup>

 Finally, and is a matter of taste, I find writing down features that I *don't* need poor UX.
 We say "pay for what you use" in Rust, but writing down features that we, by definition, don't care about means cluttering our minds and `Cargo.toml`s.
 I would only want to propose negative reasoning as an absolute last resort.

 <a name="assert-disabled">1:</a> N.B.
-I do think is useful to assert some features aren't enabled, but that should be done in the workspace root, not dependency crates, for sake of modularity.
+I do think is useful to be able assert some features aren't enabled. but I that such "global reasoning" should just be allowed in the workspace root, and not dependency crates, for sake of modularity / compositionality.

 ## Always at least one feature